nefh/MFGAmpereUnlock-RenoDx/README.md

 selected architecture:

 1. `Auto` detects Ada, Ampere, or Turing; an explicit profile can override it.
-2. Ada uses the native provider path.
-Ampere retargets compatible `sm_89` PTX to `sm_86`; Turing retargets it to `sm_75`.
-3. Provider and fatbin layouts are validated before architecture gates or CUDA payloads are changed in memory.
-4. Streamline and direct NGX capability paths expose Frame Generation after the provider is prepared.
-5. The temporal fix preserves distinct generated-frame positions at higher multipliers.
+2. On Ada, the DLSS-G provider already contains compatible `sm_89` code, so only the architecture and MFG capability checks need to be adjusted.
+3. On Ampere and Turing, the provider's compatible `sm_89` PTX is additionally retargeted to `sm_86` or `sm_75` so the NVIDIA driver can JIT-compile it for those GPUs.
+4. Before changing anything, the addon checks that the loaded DLSS-G provider and its embedded CUDA code match a layout it knows how to patch.
+5. Only after the provider is ready does the addon make Streamline or NGX report Frame Generation as available for the selected GPU.
+6. At higher MFG multipliers, the temporal fix makes each generated frame use its intended position between the two real frames instead of reusing the same midpoint.

 Unknown provider layouts are left untouched.